gilmar-santana/flagit/README.md

 Step 4: Pass options

-* data: Array of list
+* data: Array of items
 * flags: true/false - shows it or not
 * ext: Extension of the image file
 * placeholder: Title of the select